 Immigration Status and Court Hearings in Washington State

 - I have to go to court.
-Can the judge ask about my immigration status?
+Can ICE pick me up if I show up at the courthouse?

-- I am a witness for a criminal trial.
+- I am a victim or a witness in a criminal trial.
 Can I be asked about my immigration status during the trial?

 - What if I am the defendant in a criminal case?